-When a democratic nation goes to war, criticism overpowers conquest.
-The nation’s media and intellectuals criticize the war, they turn public opinion against the war, and force the politicians, diplomats, and military commanders to surrender the conquests that the soldiers have made in the battlefield.
+The history of the conflict between Ancient Athens and Sparta, especially during the period of the Peloponnesian War, shows that when argumentative democracies (like Athens) go to war, criticism tends to overpower conquest.
+The nation’s politicians and intellectuals criticize the war, they turn public opinion against the war, and force the rulers and military commanders to surrender the conquests that the soldiers have made in the battlefield.

 The democratic revolutionary Ephialtes became the leader of Athens after Cimon was ostracized and banished from Athens for ten years beginning in 461 BC.
 The reforms of Ephialtes led to the power passing into the hands of the citizens—the Council of Five Hundred, the Assembly, and the popular law courts.
-But within a year of his reforms, Ephialtes was assassinated by the Athenian aristocrats.
-The second democratic revolutionary of this age, Pericles, took power after the democratic reforms of Ephialtes had failed.
-Pericles used his oratory and loud voice to dominate the Athenian assembly and make a case for war against Sparta.
+However, within a year of his reforms, Ephialtes was assassinated by the Athenian aristocrats.
+His assassination paved way for the rise of the second democratic revolutionary of this age, Pericles who used his oratory and loud voice to dominate the Athenian assembly and make a case for war against Sparta.
 The Peloponnesian War (431–404 BC) began when Pericles was at the helm, but he died in 429 BC.
 The major battles of the Peloponnesian War were fought under Cleon.

 During the twenty-seven years of the Peloponnesian War, Athens was a divided society.
 There were noisy debates in the Athenian assembly on different aspects of the war.
 Several politicians and generals were ostracized and exiled.
 There were a number of democratic revolutions and aristocratic counterrevolutions.
 There were betrayals and assassinations.